Pilgrim High School

 Pilgrim High School (also known as Pilgrim, or PHS) is a suburban high school in the Pilgrim Park neighborhood of Warwick, Rhode Island.
+It is a part of Warwick Public Schools.
 The school is single-storied and features multiple hallways for specific subjects.
 Multiple renovations occurred in the school, most recently in 2016, before the consolidation process began.
 The school logo is the shape of an American Revolution soldier head formed by the words "Pilgrim High School Patriots", although the letter "P" in the official colors is used for most athletic teams.

 It opened during the middle of the 1963 school year to address overcrowding at Warwick Veterans High School, which taught almost four thousand students at the time of opening.
 Nevertheless, the new establishment eventually became notorious for the double session schedule to alleviate its own excess capacity problem by the late 1960s.
 Today, Pilgrim has an enrollment of 1,400 students thanks to a consolidation effort by the school department, after years of declining student population.

 Pilgrim was historically well-known for sports, most notably the baseball team as they won multiple state championships all through a dynastic period.
 Most of the school's championships were won throughout the 1970s.
-In recent years, the school's athletics entered a renaissance.
-Most recently, the cheerleading, boys' ice hockey, and boys' soccer teams won division championships.
+In 2010s, the school's athletics entered a renaissance.
+Although the baseball team's last championship was in 1990, the boys' basketball, unified basketball, competition cheerleading, field hockey, football, gymnastics boys' ice hockey, boys' and girls' lacrosse, boys' and girls' soccer, girls' indoor and outdoor track running, and unified volleyball teams won division championships in the 2010s and 2020s.
 The football team, after posting only three winning seasons between 1995 and 2018, finally appeared (but lost) in the state's Division III Super Bowl since their latest appearance in 1995.